valhalla/valhalla/README.md

           ░        ░  ░    ░  ░ ░  ░  ░      ░  ░    ░  ░    ░  ░     ░  ░
          ░

 Valhalla is an open source routing engine and accompanying libraries for use with Open Street Map data.
 This library, Midgard, serves as a set of Geographic/metric data structures and algorithms for use in essentially all other projects under the valhalla organization.
 In keeping with the Norse mythological theme, the name [Midgard](http://en.wikipedia.org/wiki/Midgard) was chosen as it is represents the world as humans know it.
-Since the library deals a lot with the maths of our favorite spheroid, this seemed like a fitting name!
+Since the library deals mostly with the maths of our favorite spheroid, this seemed like a fitting name!

 Build Status
 ------------